 Pierce Transit's policy states that a disproportionate burden occurs when the low-income population adversely affected by a fare or service change is 5% more than the average low-income population of Pierce Transit's service area.
-In the case of a fare change, this means that we must examine the difference between the percentage of all riders using that fare type and the percentage of low-income riders using that fare type, and look at whether more low-income riders are more impacted by the change than all riders.
-Table 4-3 provides this data in the final darker blue shaded column entitled "Difference > +5%?".
-The Paper All-Day Pass has just over 5% more low-income riders than all adult riders (so any increases to that fare could have a disproportionate burden on low-income riders).
-However, we are not analyzing changes to existing fares.
-Since we are analyzing a brand-new fare type, we need to make assumptions regarding which riders would be more likely to consider switching to the new monthly pass.
-Table 4-4 shows which fare types are assumed to have potential for some of those riders to switch to the new pass; these include riders who currently use: Mobile Ticket, Mobile All-Day Pass, ORCA All-Day Pass, Orca Monthly Pass, and ORCA e-purse.
+In the case of a fare change, this means that we must examine the difference between the percentage of all riders using that fare type and the percentage of low-income riders using that fare type and look at whether more low-income riders are more impacted by the change than all riders.
+Table 4-3 provides this data based on the Pierce Transit 2017 Customer Survey in the final darker blue shaded column entitled "Difference > +5%?".

+Table 4-4 shows which fare types apply specifically to Youth passengers.
 In Table 4-4 where these are grouped, we again look at the darker blue column entitled "Difference > +5%.
-We see that individually and in aggregate, there are no fare types with a difference of greater than 5%, and in aggregate the difference between all riders and low-income riders who use these fare types is less than 4%, so there would be no disproportionate burden to low-income riders of the proposed changes.
+We see that individually and in aggregate, there are no fare types with a difference of greater than 5%, and in aggregate the difference between low-income riders who use Youth fare types is 2% less than all riders who use Youth fare types, so there is no disproportionate burden to low-income riders of the proposed changes.